bjrichardwebster/reid-strong-baseline/README.md

+# Fork details

+This just wraps the source repo in a poetry package to ease reuse via poetry installation.

 # Bag of Tricks and A Strong ReID Baseline

 Bag of Tricks and A Strong Baseline for Deep Person Re-identification.
 CVPRW2019, Oral.